Connie-Musisi/ADATEST/README.md

 library(devtools)
 devtools::install_github("Connie-Musisi/ADATEST")
 ```
-## Code
-See example vignette for more explanation on how to use ADATEST on a real dataset.

 ## Data Aavilability
 All data supporting the findings of this study are publicly available in this repository: